 Policy 1: Membership

-Changes to this policy require approval of the Members of the Society at the Annual General Meeting of Members.
-The Canada Not-for-profit Corporations Act requires Special Resolutions, approval of a 2/3 majority of members (1.1(p) Definitions – Special Resolution) for many matters that relate to membership and the meeting of members the details of which are included in this Policy and require approval by the membership at the Annual General Meeting.
-These are described in 12.2 Amendments Requiring a Special Resolution of the by-laws and include:
+The Canada Not-for-profit Corporations Act requires Special Resolutions, with approval of a 2/3 majority of members (Bylaw section 1.1.(q) Special Resolutions), for many matters that relate to membership and the meeting of members, the details of which are included in this Policy.
+The following require approval by the membership at the Annual General Meeting, are described in Bylaw section 17.1, Amendments requiring a Special Resolution, and include:

-The Bylaws of the Society recognize two classes of members: Individual (Article 10.1(a)(i)) and Institutional (Article 10.1(a)(ii)).
-Individual memberships are a rolling one-year membership from the date of payment of the membership fee and have voting rights at Meetings of members (Article 11 – Meetings of Members).
+The Bylaws of the Society recognize two classes of members: Individual (Bylaw section 3.1(a)) and Institutional (3.1(b)).
+Individual memberships are a rolling one-year membership from the date of payment of the membership fee and have voting rights at Meetings of members (Bylaw section 6, Meetings of the Members).
 Institutional memberships are for the calendar year, January 1 until December 31, are not prorated and do not have voting rights at Meetings of Members.
 (Any changes to these conditions require approval by Special Resolution.)

-The STLHE Membership Centre is an adjunct to the STLHE Website and is the main database for institutional and individual members of the Society and is used for providing Notice to Members (14.1 Method of Giving Notice).
+The STLHE membership page is an adjunct to the STLHE Website, is the main database for institutional and individual members of the Society, and is used for providing Notice to Members (Bylaw section 6.5, Notice of Meetings).
 Members are responsible for updating their membership profiles and reminders are sent when a membership is up for renewal.
-Occasionally the Society email communications includes reminders for membership renewal.
-Membership lists are maintained for all members of the Society and Affiliated Groups (Article 6 Affiliated Groups and Policy 6 Affiliated Groups), and these lists are the official means for communicating information to the Society and Affiliated Group Members with email, notifications, announcements, and discussion forums.
-The Membership Centre is, with the assistance of the Administrative unit, the responsibility of the Secretary of the Society.
+Membership lists are maintained for all members of the Society and Affiliated Groups (Bylaw section 10, Affiliated Groups and Policy 6, Affiliated Groups), and these lists are the official means for communicating information to the Society and Affiliated Group Members with email, notifications, announcements, and discussion forums.
+The membership data and communication is formally the responsibility of the Secretary of the Society and is maintained and executed by the Administrative Unit.

 1. Memberships classes and fees